 When is Makar Sankranti celebrated ?

-The celebration is praised on fourteenth of the first month.
-This year Makar Sankranti is going to be celebrated on Wednesday, 14th of January 2015.
+Date of Sankranti this year : The celebration is usually praised on fourteenth of the first month.
+This year Makar Sankranti is going to be celebrated on Wednesday, 15th of January 2020.
 Makar Sankranti is perhaps the main Indian celebration whose date dependably is always the 14th January every year with simply a couple of exemptions.
 Going by the lunar timetable or moon calendar, around middle of Jan in Poush the sun travels to Uttarayana from Dakshinayana or the Tropic of Capricorn from the Tropic of Cancer.
 Dr. Mayank Vahia has done a great job in explaining “Why do we celebrate Makar Sankranti on January 14 every year?”

-Scientific and Astological explanation on the origin of Makar Sankranti :
+Scientific and Astrological explanation on the origin of Makar Sankranti :

 Makar Sankranti festival celebrations :